surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03C-EnforceAdmissionPolicy.md

 ## 03C -1 ) Example 1: Blocking pods running as root

-Let's start with blocking container escalation.
+Let's start with blocking pods running as root .
 For that you can deploy a policy as shown below:

 ```
 $ kubectl apply -f - <<EOF